jbloomlab/jbloomlab.github.io/README.md

 The content of the blog post is written using standard markdown syntax.

-### Adding Publications
+### Adding Papers

-To add a publication to the website, add a `*.md` file to the `papers/` directory.
-The file should be named based on the author's last name and the year of publication.
+To add a paper to the website, add a `*.md` file to the `papers/` directory.
+The file should be named based on the year of the paper and author's last name (like `2021_starr.md`).
 This information isn't used by the website, but it's nice for consistency.

 Add the following `YAML` to the top of the document: